chun-baoluo/node-rf1996/README.md

 ### .clear()

-Wipes out data from card.
+Wipes out data from a card.

 ## Example usage